Having a Dog with Cancer – Ten Tips on How to Cope

 Essential Oil Spray: You can also make an essential oil spray using calming oils such as Lavender, Roman Chamomile, Valerian, etc. Spray the air around your dog, on his bed, and/or directly on the dog (avoid the face).

-If you don’t want to make your own spray, try this Only Natural Pet Just Relax Botanical Calming Spray.
+If you don’t want to make your own spray, try this Only Natural Pet Just Relax Calming Dog Spray.
 It contains the essential oils of Lavender and Valerian.

 Calming Treats: Hey – this one should be a hit for your dog!
-Get your dog some treats that are made with ingredients that have calming effects.
+Get your dog some of these Only Natural Pet Just Relax Soft Chews that are made with ingredients that have calming effects.
 Having yummy treats in itself can definitely knock the stress level down a few notches.
 And with calming ingredients in the treats, your dog will most likely unwind and relax in no time.